wp-plugins/the-holiday-calendar/readme.txt

 2. Calendar view is also supported

 == Changelog ==

+= 1.7 =
+* Added date column to event list in admin screen
+* Events clickable in list mode
+* Include events setting now also works in calendar mode
+* Fixed strange post properties occurring in some themes

 = 1.6 =
 * Event pages now have the same appearance as any other page